JS - OOPs

 */

-We’ve solved the problem of printing properties, and are introduced to another : we don’t need the method here.
-How do we remove it?
+We’ve solved one problem and got to another : we don’t need the method here, how do we remove it?

 for (let i in playerOne)